videosdk-live/agents-quickstart/README.md

 - **🤖 Agent to Agent (A2A) Communication**: Enable specialized agents to collaborate and share domain expertise
 - **Function Tools**: Enable your agents with capabilities like retrieving data or performing actions
 - **Real-time Communication**: Seamless integration with VideoSDK's real-time communication platform
+- **Vision Support**: Direct video input from VideoSDK rooms to Gemini Live by setting `vision=True` in the session context.(Note: Vision is exclusively supported with Gemini models via the Gemini Live API)

 ## 🧠 Core Components